Mohitur669/COVID-19-Vaccination-Tracker/README.md

 ## Introduction

 This is a COVID-19 Global Vaccination Tracker Dashboard created using Tableau.
 The dashboard is created using Tableau Public.
 You can filter the data to modify the dashboard visualization as per your needs.
+The complete dashboard is hosted in Github pages.
+You can view the dashboard [here](https://mohitur669.github.io/COVID-19-Vaccination-Tracker/).

 ## Data Source